Symbols, Streets & Sayings of the City of London

 Have you ever wondered why we say things like ‘at sixes and sevens?

 Join us and uncover a different view of the history of London in this unique walking tour experience.
+Learn the symbols, secrets, sayings and signs of the city in a fascination two-hour exploration of London’s quirky history.

 Key facts about this tour